obonaventure/cnp3/book/network/principles.rst

 The `data plane`, and in particular the forwarding algorithm used by the routers, depends on the routing tables that are maintained on reach router.
 These routing tables can be maintained by using various techniques (manual configuration, distributed protocols, centralised computation, etc).
 These techniques are part of the `control plane` of the network layer.
 The `control plane` contains all the protocols and mechanisms that are used to compute and install routing tables on the routers.

 The datagram organisation has been very popular in computer networks.
-Datagram based network layers include IPv4 and IPv6 in the global Internet, CLNP defined by the ISO, IPX defined by Novell or XNS defined by Xerox.
+Datagram based network layers include IPv4 and IPv6 in the global Internet, CLNP defined by the ISO, IPX defined by Novell or XNS defined by Xerox [Perlman2000]_.

 Virtual circuit organisation